box/developer.box.com/content/guides/tooling/cli/quick-start/1-create-jwt-app.md

 [Developer Console][dc], which the CLI can use behind the scenes to make API calls.
 If you would like to associate your CLI with an existing JWT application you can skip this step.
-However, you will want to ensure that, at a minimum, the following scopes are set in the Configuration section of your application:
+However, you will want to ensure that, at a minimum, the following scopes are set in the **Configuration** tab of your application:

 * Read all files and folders stored in Box
 * Write all files and folders stored in Box